JericWang/jericwang.github.io/_pages/about.md

 <b>2.
 Machine Learning Systems and Foundation Model Optimization</b>

-To overcome deployment barriers on resource-constrained edge devices, he advanced deep learning acceleration through dynamic granularity zoning and decentralized learning.
-His work in large language model optimization—specifically through attention-based cache compression and quantization—reduces hardware dependency for intelligent model execution across heterogeneous clusters.
+To overcome the barriers of deploying complex models on resource-constrained edge devices, he pioneered deep learning acceleration techniques using dynamic granularity zoning and decentralized learning architectures.
+He optimized large language model operations through attention-based cache compression and channel-wise quantization, effectively reducing hardware dependency for executing intelligent models across heterogeneous edge clusters.

 <b>3.
 Multimodal Time Series Analysis and Intelligent Operations</b>

-He established a unified multimodal paradigm for time series analysis, converting continuous numerical sequences into discrete semantic representations to enable cross-modal alignment and zero-shot forecasting.
-Furthermore, he enhanced the resilience of complex microservice environments by leveraging large language models for log summarization, root cause analysis, and automated fault resolution.
+He established a unified multimodal paradigm for time series analysis by conceptualizing numerical data as discrete semantic tokens, enabling zero-shot forecasting and seamless cross-modal alignment.
+Furthermore, he enhanced the intelligence of system operations (AIOps) by leveraging large language models for log parsing, semantic association mining, and automated resolution generation for complex microservice failures.

 <b>4.
 Cognition-Guided Visual Semantics and Intent Insight</b>

-He introduced a cognition-guided framework for visual analysis that utilizes explicit logical constraints and implicit prior knowledge to model complex relationships between objects and scenes.
-Additionally, his research clarifies the internal reasoning patterns of large language models, proposing metrics to distinguish between structured reasoning and statistical shortcuts to improve the transparency and truthfulness of vision-language models.
+He introduced a cognition-guided visual analysis framework that incorporates explicit logical constraints and implicit prior knowledge to model complex relationships between objects and scenes.
+His work also clarifies the internal reasoning mechanisms of large language models, providing metrics to distinguish between structured reasoning and statistical shortcuts, which significantly improves the truthfulness and transparency of vision-language models.

 <b>5.
 High-Precision Pose Estimation and Natural Interaction Paradigms</b>

-In the field of pose estimation, he resolved the challenges of self-occlusion and depth ambiguity through the fusion of multi-modal representations, including images, point clouds, and 3D Gaussian splatting.
-His innovations in calibration-free multiview reconstruction and kinematic-based mid-air handwriting recognition have defined new paradigms for natural, non-contact human-computer interaction in immersive environments.
+In the field of high-precision pose estimation, he resolved long-standing challenges of self-occlusion and depth ambiguity by fusing multimodal representations such as images, point clouds, and 3D Gaussian splatting.
+His development of calibration-free multiview reconstruction and kinematic-driven mid-air handwriting recognition has defined new paradigms for natural, non-contact human-computer interaction in immersive spatial computing environments.

 <font size="6">Teaching:</font>